jordiclive/jordiclive.github.io/books.md

   <img src="https://images-na.ssl-images-amazon.com/images/I/91L1ebJwsPL.jpg" alt="Ross" height= "236" width="150" style="float: left;margin:0 10px 10px 0" />
 </a>

 The Kingpin—Ross Ulbricht—founded _The Silk Road_ in 2011, the first embodiment of a darknet market, as well as conceiving the overarching concept.
 Just like the prescription drug industry, the concept is a major latent force in society, and will still shape our society for years to come.
-Although morally unsound, the initial ingenuity behind the creation of the Silk Road is unquestionable, relying on a tripartite of technologies: cryptocurrencies, complete anonymity—onion routing—and the postal network.
+Although morally unsound, the initial ingenuity behind the creation of the Silk Road is unquestionable, relying on a tripartite of technologies: cryptocurrencies, complete anonymity through onion routing and the postal network.

 This is essentially a real-life thriller behind computers; Bilton writes an interwoven narrative of the recent events from different POVs.
 I am surprised there has not been more coverage of this book, as one can scarcely believe it is all true—you will have to restrain yourself from searching previous time-dated articles.